Cloud Levels

 • Storage capacity

-This post is going to specifically focus on reservations for an Azure Virtual Machine (VM).
+This example is going to specifically focus on reservations for an Azure Virtual Machine (VM).

-For example (pricing correct at the time of writing), a standard D2 v3 VM SKU (2vCPUs and 8GB RAM) on a pay as you go (PaYG) pricing model in the UK South region costs £61.30 per month, whereas the monthly compute cost is £26.37 per month with a three year reservation.
-Including the required reservation on a basis of three years, costs £949.20 up-front, or paid monthly is £26.36.
-Meaning this VM SKU example could save £8.57 per month with a three year RI commitment versus the standard PaYG model.
+For example (pricing is correct at the time of writing), a standard D2 v3 VM SKU (2vCPUs and 8GB RAM) on a pay-as-you-go (PaYG) pricing model in the UK South region costs £61.30 per month.
+Versus the monthly compute cost of £26.37 per month if you purchase a three year reservation.

 Flexibility GroupVM SKURatio